-The biggest misconception about dental health is that many Americans don’t realize how important it is to take care of their teeth.
-This often leads to gum disease and tooth loss, which in turn puts the rest of your body in danger.
+The biggest misconception about dental health is that many Americans don’t realize how important it is to care for their teeth.
+This often leads to gum disease and tooth loss, which puts the rest of your body in danger.

 Firstly, your dentist can detect signs of other illnesses during a standard preventative exam, such as cancer or heart disease.
 When you see your dentist regularly for exams and cleanings, these diseases can be detected early on when treatment is most effective.

-Cleaning not only gets rid of plaque from your teeth but also from under your gums where you can’t reach with a toothbrush.
+Cleaning not only removes plaque from your teeth but also from under your gums, which you can’t reach with a toothbrush.

-Another misconception is that dentistry is expensive-but this isn’t always true if you’re willing to shop around.
-Many offices now offer payment plans and work with insurance companies to ensure you get the most for your money.
+Another misconception is that dentistry is expensive-but.
+This isn’t always true if you’re willing to shop around.
+Many offices offer payment plans and work with insurance companies to ensure you get the most for your money.

-Your teeth should be seen once every six months, even if they are feeling great.
-You could have an underlying problem that needs treatment, which you will end up paying more for down the road if you don’t address it now!
+Your teeth should be seen once every six months, even if they feel great.
+You could have an underlying problem that needs treatment, which you will pay more for down the road if you don’t address it now!